UIHP-Challenges/UIHP-Challenges-April23/challenges/README.md

 5. Reassign `myName` to this passed-in `value`.
 Don't forget to also invoke `updateDOM`.

-Perhaps we can lock down `myName` so that we it cannot be accessed directly.
-Better yet, perhaps we can refactor our function so that it works for any piece of data in our app - then we can just "hook" into it.
+Perhaps we can lock down `myName` so that it cannot be accessed directly.
+Better yet, we can refactor our function so that it works for any piece of data in our app - then we can just "hook" into it.

 6. We can start by wrapping `myName = ''` in brackets to place it inside of an object.
 Then, rename the property `myName` to `name` to make it more applicable to anything.